Gießen, August 2014

 Dear friends and users,

-FINALLY I’ve finished my font Pfeffer Mediæval!
+Finally I’ve finished my font Pfeffer Mediæval!
 As you could already have concluded from the menu so far, it covers the Latin, the Gothic and the Runic range.
 Being my most extensive font as yet, it complies with the MUFI recommendations as far as its range reaches.
 To make typing of such characters easier that can’t easily be accessed by using the keyboard, I’ve added a few OpenType features substituting certain glyphs by certain different ones (e. g. standard Latin letters by their insular counterparts or Latin letters by Gothic ones).
-Look at the respective pages for more information, and enjoy free and non commercial use of this font!
+Look at the respective pages for more information, and enjoy free and non-commercial use of this font!

 Yours,